-The Comet line escape route was a famous resistance network which operated between 1941 and 1944 during the Second World War.
+The Comet line escape route, which we cover on our Guided Walking Tours, was a famous resistance network which operated between 1941 and 1944 during the Second World War.
 Its aim was to help grounded allied pilots and officers to safety over the Bidasoa river into Spain.
 This escape route has been extensively documented: pieced together with the help of diaries written by the soldiers and the help of the families of the Basque smugglers (mugalari) who worked as guides over the Pyrenees.
 However during the latter years of 1943 and 1944 the COMET line escape routes turned inland to avoid the more heavily guarded Bidasoa crossings and brought pilots in over the border through the Baztan valley, east of the village of Urdax .
 This escape route lead the pilots over the Pyrenees to the villages of Errazu or Amaiur.
 From here they then made their way by bicycle to San Sebastian or picked up by cars with the help of MI9.

 Who ran the COMET Line?

-The Comet line escape route was the initiative of Andrée de Jongh (known as Dédée) – a 24 year-old Belgium woman, and nurse, who came into contact with wounded allies hiding in safe houses throughout Belgium.
+The Comet Line escape route, which we cover on our guided tours, was the initiative of Andrée de Jongh, a 24 year-old Belgium woman, and nurse, who came into contact with wounded allies hiding in safe houses throughout Belgium.
 Together with the help of family and friends she started the network which escorted displaced allies through France into what was technically – and very superficially – a ‘neutral’ Spain.
 Stopping at numerous ‘safe’ (and not so ‘safe’) houses en route run by local families the allied pilots (and soldiers) were slowly moved down through France towards Saint Juan de Luz in south west France from where they walked to one of three isolated farmsteads on the outskirts of Urrugne.
 Here they spent their final night on the French side of the border where they were given a warm bowl of milk, chord-roped espadrilles, walking sticks and kitted out in blue workman’s clothing before being led by Basque mugalari (such as Manuel Iturroiz, Florentino Goikoetxea, Tomas Anabitarte, Donato Errasti and others) on a tortuous route through the mountains to Endarlatsa, over the Bidasoa river and into Spain.
 Once in Spain they now swapped one enemy for another.
 This time the enemy were now Franco’s Guardia Civil, who would either turn them over or imprison them, often taking them to a small concentration camp south of Pamplona in Miranda del Ebro.

 British Intelligence M19